brycewray/hugo-site/content/posts/2019/03/plain-truth.md

 Ah, nostalgia.

 *Ahem.* Not really.
-I can't say I liked any of them---and I freely confess that I have never actually used WordStar or even *known* anybody who *did*---but, back then, there at least was competition.
+I can't say I liked any of them --- and I freely confess that I have never actually used WordStar or even *known* anybody who *did* --- but, back then, there at least was competition.

 What changed?
 Simple.
 The first version of Windows that many offices considered worth their time, Windows 3.1, [came out in 1992](https://www.pcworld.com/article/253287/windows-3-1-twenty-years-later.html), and the non-Microsoft word processing applications just didn't have suitable versions for it at the time.
-By the time they did, it was too late: Word for Windows, which had been around since well before Windows 3.1 and---obviously---had any number of baked-in Windows advantages the non-Microsoft competition couldn't boast, had won the battlefield.
+By the time they did, it was too late: Word for Windows, which had been around since well before Windows 3.1 and --- obviously --- had any number of baked-in Windows advantages the non-Microsoft competition couldn't boast, had won the battlefield.
 (Another key factor was the [adoption of suites, particularly Microsoft Office](https://www.eweek.com/enterprise-apps/eweek-at-30-how-microsoft-won-the-1990s-office-suite-wars).)

 With the loss of realistic competition, Microsoft dictated the format for word processing from there on.
 There have been four different versions of its .doc format, followed by the .docx format that has been standard since Word 2003 was introduced.[^wordformats] And, the older a file is, the greater the likelihood that you won't be able to read it now, except without difficulty.

 So what?
-Well, we have no way of knowing that similar compatibility problems won't crop up in the future with files that are perfectly readable now---at least, those that are in proprietary formats like Word's[^open], not to mention the equally proprietary formats of those competitors it all but wiped off the map.
+Well, we have no way of knowing that similar compatibility problems won't crop up in the future with files that are perfectly readable now --- at least, those that are in proprietary formats like Word's[^open], not to mention the equally proprietary formats of those competitors it all but wiped off the map.

 Now, let's think about permanence.